Electrician Prices

 How much should an electrician cost?

 Call-out and per hour electrician charges as well as specific jobs to be performed, such as new fuse box and lighting installation.
 Aims to include as many examples of different wiring jobs as possible, along with the cost and perhaps time to complete these jobs.
+Please visit our quotation pages in order to get a quote for electrician jobs.

 On the left hand side of the table you can see a series of links.
 These will take you to pages within the WhatPrice site that give more specific detail on electrician prices.
 The prices listed on the right hand side are averages from WhatPrice visitor feedback and personal experience and research.